Second Cancers After Non-Hodgkin Lymphoma

-Cancer survivors can be affected by a number of health problems, but often their greatest concern is facing cancer again.
-If a cancer comes back after treatment it is called a “recurrence.”
+Cancer survivors can be affected by a number of health problems, but often a major concern is facing cancer again.
+If a cancer comes back after treatment it is called a recurrence.
 But some cancer survivors may develop a new, unrelated cancer later.
-This is called a “second cancer.”
-No matter what type of cancer you have had, it is still possible to get another (new) cancer, even after surviving the first.
+This is called a second cancer.

 - Melanoma skin cancer